Jalen Hurts and Saquon Barkley help the Eagles run away from the Bengals for a 37-17 win

 Saquon Barkey rushed for 108 yards as Philadelphia (5-2) won for the fourth time in five games overall.
 The Eagles scored the last 20 points of the afternoon.

+“I think today was a great team win, a great showing as a team,” Hurts said.
+“When you play like that on defense and you’re able to stop an offense capable of playing at a high level and with the star players they have on that team, that’s a great job.”

-Hurts’ 1-yard touchdown run in the fourth quarter capped an 85-yard drive that ate up 7:37 of the clock, giving Philadelphia a 34-17 lead with 4 1/2 minutes left.
+Hurts’ 1-yard touchdown run in the fourth quarter capped an 85-yard march that ate up 7:37 of the clock, giving Philadelphia a 34-17 lead with 4 1/2 minutes left.
+That drive followed a Burrow interception.

+“The team we just played, they’re a really good football team,” Eagles coach Nick Sirianni said.
+“They’ve won a lot of games, and so I thought that was awesome to be able to do that and go get the points off of that and take the time off the clock.”

 Nakobe Dean then recovered a Mike Gesicki fumble, and Jake Elliott kicked a 47-yard field goal to help close it out.

+Smith had six catches for 85 yards, and A.J.
+Brown had five for 84.
+The Eagles piled up 397 yards on offense.

 Cincinnati (3-5) finished with just 58 yards rushing, continuing a season-long problem.
-Joe Burrow was 26 for 37 for 234 yards and a touchdown with an interception.
+Burrow was 26 for 37 for 234 yards and a touchdown.

-Burrow found Ja’Marr Chase for a 2-yard TD on the first possession of the game.
-But Hurts’ first rushing TD, a 1-yarder late in the first half, tied it at 10.

-Philadelphia went ahead to stay when Hurts threw a beautiful 45-yard touchdown pass to DeVonta Smith with 2:43 left in the third.
+The Bengals had won two in a row, beating the Giants and Browns — the same teams the Eagles took down in their previous two games.
+They started the season 1-4 and were trying to get back to .500 against Philadelphia.

 Injuries